© 2018 All rights reserved Outdoors Informed.

 The final innovation to mention for spin reels is the “Micro Module II” introduced in 2018.
 This is a set of gearing with unique teeth and surface design.
 Combined with the Hagane gearing Shimano delivers incredible reeling smoothness and durability.

-As we look into the 2020’s Outdoors Informed can’t wait to see what Shimano thinks up next.
+As we live through 2021, Outdoors Informed can’t wait to see what Shimano thinks up next.